 It’s probably the question that first led you to OnBase by Hyland: What is document management and do I really need it?
-Well, considering that 60 percent of an employee’s day is spent working, in one form or another, with records and documents, according to a report by consultant firm the Delphi Group, you can see how efficiently managing that information – physical and electronic – can determine the success or failure of any organization.
+Well, considering that 60 per cent of an employee’s day is spent working, in one form or another, with records and documents, according to a report by consultant firm the Delphi Group, you can see how efficiently managing that information – physical and electronic – can determine the success or failure of any organisation.

 One of those bad things?
 Missing or lost documents.
 It’s a problem that already plagues many businesses.

 According to Accenture, a management consulting, technology services and outsourcing company, 59 per cent of 1,000 middle managers surveyed say they miss important information almost every day because it exists within the company but they cannot find it.
 And executives spend a statistical average of six weeks per year searching for lost documents, according to a survey of 2,600 executives by worldwide office supply leader, Esselte.